Order of the Eastern Star: History

 The Order was created by Rob Morris in 1850 when he was teaching at the Eureka Masonic College in Richland, Mississippi.
 While confined by illness, he set down the principles of the order in his Rosary of the Eastern Star.
 By 1855, he had organized a "Supreme Constellation" in New York, which chartered chapters throughout the United States.

 In 1866, Dr. Morris started working with Robert Macoy, and handed the Order over to him while Morris was traveling in the Holy Land.
 Macoy organized the current system of Chapters, and modified Dr. Morris' Rosary into a Ritual.

-On December 1, 1874, Queen Esther Chapter No. 1 became the first Prince Hall Affiliate chapter of the Order of the Eastern Star when it was established in Washington, D.C. by Thornton Andrew Jackson.
+Similarly to Freemasonry, the Order of Eastern Star was not open to African Americans.
+Prince Hall Freemasonry was formed in 1784 and the first Prince Hall Order of the Eastern Star chapter was founded on December 1, 1874, titled, Queen Esther Chapter, No. 1, and established in Washington, D.C. by Thornton Andrew Jackson.

 The "General Grand Chapter" was formed in Indianapolis, Indiana on November 6, 1876.
 Committees formed at that time created the Ritual of the Order of the Eastern Star in more or less its current form.